Michael Hooper (rugby union)

-Michael Kent Hooper (born 29 October 1991) is an Australian professional rugby union player who is captain of the Australia national team, the Wallabies.
-His playing position is openside flanker.
+Michael Kent Hooper (born 29 October 1991) is an Australian former professional rugby union player who is the former captain of the Australia national team, the Wallabies.
+His primary position is openside flanker.

-Hooper is one of Australia's most-capped players of all time and currently plays for the New South Wales Waratahs in Super Rugby.
+Hooper is one of Australia's most-capped players of all time and played for the New South Wales Waratahs in Super Rugby from 2013-2023.
+He played for the Australian national rugby sevens team in 2024.
 Hooper has previously represented the Brumbies and Toyota Verblitz in his professional career.

 Early life

 Hooper was born on 29 October 1991 in Sydney, and played his junior rugby at the Manly Roos like other former Wallabies such as George Smith.
 Hooper represented Australia under 20 at the 2011 IRB Junior World Championship where he captained the side at times and was named International Player of the Tournament.

 Professional career

 Super Rugby

 Hooper made his Brumbies debut in 2010, as stand-in for the injured George Smith.

 After a breakout season for the Brumbies in 2012, he was signed by the New South Wales Waratahs for the 2013 season.
 2012 had been a standout year for Hooper who won numerous accolades including Best Forward (for the Brumbies), the ARU's Rookie of Year and placing third for the John Eales Medal after playing less than half of the polling games.

 In 2013, Hooper played every Waratahs Super Rugby game of the season and he won the Australian Super 15 Player of the Year award, as well as the Waratahs' Player of the Year award.

-On 1 March 2014, Hooper was named captain for the Waratahs' clash with the Queensland Reds after team regular Dave Dennis was ruled out due to injury received in the Waratahs' first game of 2014 against the Western Force.
+On the 1st of March 2014, Hooper was named captain for the Waratahs' clash with the Queensland Reds after team regular Dave Dennis was ruled out due to injury received in the Waratahs' first game of 2014 against the Western Force.
 Hooper led the Waratahs to a 32–5 win over the Reds at ANZ Stadium and went on to play all the remaining games of the 2014 season including the Grand Final against the Crusaders in which he captained the side to a 33–32 win at ANZ Stadium.
+It was the franchise's maiden Super Rugby title.